Walter Cronkite: Other historic events

 General of the Army Dwight D. Eisenhower returned to his former Supreme Headquarters Allied Expeditionary Force (SHAEF) headquarters for an interview by Cronkite on the CBS News Special Report D-Day + 20, telecast on June 6, 1964.

-Cronkite is also remembered for his coverage of the United States space program, and at times was visibly enthusiastic, rubbing his hands together on camera with a smile and uttering, "Whew...boy" on July 20, 1969, when the Apollo 11 lunar landing mission put the first men on the Moon.
+Cronkite is remembered for his coverage of the United States space program, and at times was visibly enthusiastic, rubbing his hands together on camera with a smile and uttering, "Whew...boy" on July 20, 1969, when the Apollo 11 lunar landing mission put the first men on the Moon.

 Cronkite participated in Richard Nixon's 1972 visit to China.
 Because Cronkite was colorblind, he had to ask others what color of coat First Lady Pat Nixon was wearing when they disembarked in Peking (Beijing).

-According to the 2006 PBS documentary on Cronkite, there was "nothing new" in his reports on the Watergate affair; however, Cronkite brought together a wide range of reporting, and his credibility and status is credited by many with pushing the Watergate story to the forefront with the American public, ultimately resulting in the resignation of President Richard M. Nixon on August 9, 1974.
+According to the 2006 Public Broadcasting Service (PBS) documentary on Cronkite, there was "nothing new" in his reports on the Watergate affair; however, Cronkite brought together a wide range of reporting, and his credibility and status is credited by many with pushing the Watergate story to the forefront with the American public, ultimately resulting in the resignation of President Richard M. Nixon on August 9, 1974.
 Cronkite had anchored the CBS coverage of Nixon's address, announcing his impending resignation, the night before.

-The January 22, 1973, broadcast of the CBS Evening News saw Cronkite break the news of the death of another notable American political figure: former president Lyndon B. Johnson.
+The January 22, 1973, broadcast of the CBS Evening News saw Cronkite break the news of the death of another notable American political figure.
 At approximately 6:38 pm Eastern Time, while a pre-recorded report that the Vietnam peace talks in Paris had been successful was being played for the audience, Cronkite received a telephone call in the studio while off camera.
-The call was from Tom Johnson, the former press secretary for President Johnson who was at the time serving the former chief executive as station manager at KTBC-TV in Austin, Texas, which was affiliated with CBS at the time and was owned by the Johnson family.
-During the conversation the production staff cut away from the report back to the live camera in studio as Cronkite was still on the phone.
-After he was made aware that he was back on camera, Cronkite held up a finger to let everyone watching know he required a moment to let Johnson finish talking.
-Once Cronkite got what he needed, he thanked Johnson and asked him to stay on the line.
-He then turned to the camera and began to relay what Johnson had said to him.
+The call was from Tom Johnson, the former press secretary for President Lyndon B. Johnson, who was at the time serving as station manager of KTBC-TV, which at the time was the CBS affiliate in Austin, Texas and had been owned by the former President until recently.

+The pre-recorded report was cut short while Cronkite was talking to Johnson, and when the live camera returned Cronkite had the telephone receiver held to his ear.
+Once he was told he was back on the air, Cronkite briefly nodded and held up one of his fingers to let the audience and studio crew know he needed a moment to let Johnson finish talking before he relayed the topic of conversation to the nation watching.
+Once Johnson finished talking, Cronkite thanked him and asked him to stay on the line as he reported the following:

 During the final ten minutes of that broadcast, Cronkite reported on the death, giving a retrospective on the life of the nation's 36th president, and announced that CBS would air a special on Johnson later that evening.
 This story was re-told on a 2007 CBS-TV special honoring Cronkite's 90th birthday.